cpfaff/rbefdata_paper/paper/rbefdata.md

 We can find terms and relations as well as we can display their descriptions in `rbefdata`.
 This can be used to improve the exploration of datasets.
 For example looking for datasets that deal with  "plant organs" we can display the definition of that term first (box below).
-Then we ask the `BEFdata` portal for datasets that are tagged with that term and we get back a few datasets.
+Then we ask the `BEFdata` platform for datasets that are tagged with that term and we get back a few datasets.
 In a next step we use the vocabulary on the `tematres` server to narrow down "plant organs" and we find "leaf",  "root", "twig" as well as plural forms.
 We use the